Toilet papering

 Toilet papering (also called TP-ing, house wrapping, yard rolling, or simply rolling) is the act of covering an object, such as a tree, house, or another structure with toilet paper.
 This is typically done by throwing numerous toilet paper rolls in such a way that they unroll in midair and thus fall on the targeted object in multiple streams.
-Toilet papering can be an initiation, a joke, a prank, or an act of revenge.
+Toilet papering can be an initiation, a practical joke, or an act of revenge.
 It is common in the United States and frequently takes place on Halloween, April Fools' Day, or after the completion of school events such as graduation or the homecoming football game.

 Legality

 While few jurisdictions in the United States have statutes specifically against toilet papering, some police departments cite perpetrators on the grounds of littering, trespassing, disorderly conduct, or criminal mischief, especially when the homeowner's property is damaged.
 Some counties even cite for defacing private property with up to 30 days in jail, a $1000 fine, and the possibility of probation.